-There has never been a greater time to choose to cycle to work, with benefits including a greater level of fitness, and also it’s scientifically proven that activities before work greatly improve your concentration levels.
-If you’re planning on cycling to work, here are a few common rookie mistakes to avoid.
+There has never been a better time to choose to cycle to work, with benefits including a increased level of fitness and a scientifically proven greatly improved concentration levels at work.
+So, if you’re planning on cycling to work,here are a few common rookie mistakes to avoid when commuting.

 Ride with a helmet – but not a full face helmet!